 In summary, should you resend emails?
 Yes.
 You should.
 Just not all of them and not the same email to the same recipients.

-Making small changes increases the chances you get engagement with your audience and, ulitmately, increased conversions.
-And, possibly more importantly, not getting the attention of spam filters.
+Making small changes increases the chances you get engagement with your audience and, ultimately, increased conversions.
+And possibly more importantly, not getting the attention of spam filters.